grafana/opentelemetry-workshop/site/docs/lab3/instrument.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

 # 3.1.
-Mission B: Enhance
+Mission B: Enhance instrumentation

-For this mission, you've been asked to add some extra contextual information to the telemetry to help the production team support the application.
+For this mission, you've been asked to add some extra contextual information to the telemetry, that will help the production team support the application.

 ## Part 1: Add a custom metric

-After the pain of the errors in Lab 2, the operations team want to be able to track how many times a game is won by either the computer or the player.
+After the pain of the errors we saw in Lab 2, the operations team want to be able to track how many times a game is won by either the computer or the player.

 1. Open the `server.js` file.